Heavy Neutral Leptons -- Advancing into the PeV domain: Phenomenology of cLFV processes

 Equations ~(\ref{eq:G_F_H_functions}--\ref{eq:G_F_H_functions_1}) can be rewritten in terms of the light-heavy mixing angle, $\Theta$ and HNL masses alone, using the fact that $\mathcal{U}\,\mathcal{U}^\dagger = \mathbbm{1}$ and that neutrino masses are completely negligible in the limits we're considering:

 The functions $G_\gamma, F_\gamma, F_Z, F_\text{Xbox}, F_\text{box}$ and $G_{\text{box}}$ are listed in the appendix~\ref{app:loop_functions} below.

-Finally, another set of decays that also receives contributions from HNL penguins are $Z\to \ell_\alpha\bar{\ell}_\beta$ and $H\to\ell_\alpha\bar{\ell}_\beta$ \cite{Korner:1992an, Ilakovac:1994kj,Illana:1999ww, Korner:1992zk, Pilaftsis:1992st, Arganda:2004bz, Thao:2017qtn}, but neither of them is competitive with current limits as the ones that lower energy processes have, because their constraints are way weaker thank the current constraints.
-Moreover, Higgs decays specifically are helicity suppressed, its decay to two leptons is proportional to the masses of the outgoing particles, adding another suppression to it.
+Finally, another set of decays that also receives contributions from HNL penguins are $Z\to \ell_\alpha\bar{\ell}_\beta$ and $H\to\ell_\alpha\bar{\ell}_\beta$ \cite{Korner:1992an, Ilakovac:1994kj,Illana:1999ww, Korner:1992zk, Pilaftsis:1992st, Arganda:2004bz, Thao:2017qtn}, but neither of their constraints are competitive with the other processes mentioned.
+Moreover, Higgs decays to two leptons are helicity suppressed: their branching ratio is proportional to the masses of the outgoing particles, adding another suppression to it.